 This part of the graphic illustrates which orcharhino management UI menus you will be using in order.
 They are: the infrastructure menu, the content menu, the hosts menu, the configure menu, and finally the hosts menu again.

 If you are to deploy hosts, you will first need to tell orcharhino about your infrastructure:

 Unless you are planning to use orcharhino exclusively for bare metal installations, you will also have to configure your compute resource providers.
 You will also need to configure any subnets (networks) that you want to deploy hosts to.

 Next, prepare the content for the hosts that are to be deployed:

 For a full understanding of the concepts involved, it is highly recommended to spend some time reading the content management guide.
 If you are in a hurry, concentrate on the setup and usage sections.

 Finally, configure the host deployment itself:

-Your hosts will need appropriate installation media.
-You will also need to tell orcharhino about any operating systems you want to deploy.
-Finally, you will need to associate the orcharhino operating systems with appropriate templates.
-These steps will have been performed automatically for any operating systems you selected during step 4 of the main orcharhino installation.
+Your hosts require appropriate installation media.
+You also need to tell orcharhino about any operating systems you want to deploy.
+Finally, you need to associate the orcharhino operating systems with appropriate templates.
+These steps will have been performed automatically for any operating systems you selected during step four of the main orcharhino installation steps.